loudifier/chirplab/ROADMAP.md

     - [ ] 3D plotting, figure out how to communicate measurement noise floor without making it too busy

 ## General features
-- [ ] Real units calibration - some sort of 'Pa per FS' and 'Volts per FS' conversion factors so output units can be expressed in real units
+- [x] Real units calibration - some sort of 'Pa per FS' and 'Volts per FS' conversion factors so output units can be expressed in real units
-    - [ ] Automatic calibration using a reference tone
+    - [x] Automatic calibration using a reference tone
-    - [ ] General unit conversion function (or class? interface?) in CLAnalysis to convert raw measurement outputs in FS to common units
+    - [x] General unit conversion function in CLAnalysis to convert raw measurement outputs in FS to common units
+    - [ ] Calibration interface could be improved to make it more clear how to set calibration values from known sensitivity
+    - [ ] Possibly add save/load of calibration values (.clc file?), so a hardware setup preset could be used across different projects
 - [ ] Pilot tone.
 Required by some commercial audio software, need to investigate to determine what measurements actually require precise timing that can't be determined by cross correlation
 - [ ] Input and/or output EQ.
-Similar to multi-channel/multi-file analysis, this is heavily dependant on interface, but with added complications of how filtering is implemented (direct amplitude vs time, FIR filtering, biquad sum-of-sections, how an EQ table is interpolated, etc...)
+Similar to multi-channel/multi-file analysis, this is heavily dependant on interface, but with added complications of how filtering is implemented (direct amplitude vs time, FIR filtering, biquad sum-of-sections, how an EQ table is interpolated, etc...
+Some interesting methods (and extra analysis of Farina method) in http://winmls.com/2004/swen-muller-aes-swp-english.pdf)

 ## Graphical User Interface
 - [x] Chirp settings, input and output tab